thomasWeise/simpleCluster/README.md

 I just want a simple distributed job executor that only needs a minimum software installation (i.e., Java).
 It uses a simple text file and a lock file for queue management, so if you have more than 10 or so worker PCs and more than 1000 or so jobs at once, expect a significant performance decrease.

+For any more sophisticated cluster usage, e.g., for one that will work with more nodes or has user management or other fancy features, please check [this list](https://en.wikipedia.org/wiki/Comparison_of_cluster_software).

 ## 2. Usage

 The concept of our simple scheduler is building on shared directories.